mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 </small>

+That's how things are today.
+This post is focusing on closing the gap between the WebAssembly module and native, which was successful.

-This is a pretty accurate profile as of today.
-There's still some low-hanging fruit, like removing the lazy_static & Mutex in favor of a faster approach.
-I may take the time to simply pass a mutable refernce to the seed down into every corner of the program.
+There's still some low-hanging fruit I'd like to optimize later, like removing the lazy_static & Mutex in favor of a faster approach.
+I may take the time to simply pass a mutable reference to the seed down into every corner of the program.
 It would be extremely tedious, but it would obviate the need for the Mutex.

-The Sphere hit function (ray/sphere intersection equtaion) sits conspicuously at the top of the list at 38.6% of duration.
-That could use some optimization too.
+Sphere intersection sits conspicuously at the top of the list, taking up 38.6% of duration.

-This post is all about WebAssemebly though, so my goal was getting the WebAssemebly module on par with native.

-#### Deja vu 🎲
+#### Reduce, reuse, recycle ♻

 One misguided idea I tried was hard-coding a set of pre-computed random numbers, and then cycling through them over and over again.
 I figured if the set was big enough, it would be good enough for bouncing rays around.

-I first tried a set of 100 "random" numbers, expecting it to fail, and fail it did.
+I first tried a set of only 100 "random" numbers, and the results were about as poor as I expected.

 ![ray tracing seeded by 100 recycled "random" numbers](screenshots/raytrace-0.31-fake-rng.png)

-I bumped it up to 10,000.
+Bumped up to 10,000.

 ![ray tracing seeded by 10,000 recycled "random" numbers](screenshots/raytrace-0.7381-fake-rng.png)

-It does look a little better, suggesting the approach could work with a large enough set, but 10,000 was already causing noticeable bloat in the size of the `.wasm` file, so I shamefacedly pressed _undo_ a bunch of times and vowed never to speak of it again.
+10,000 gave better results than 100, suggesting the approach could work with a large enough set, but 10,000 was already causing noticeable bloat in the size of the `.wasm` file, so I pressed _undo_ a bunch of times and vowed never to speak of it again.

-     - ## WWW: Web Workers Work.  trying to make an accurate spinner, but the wasm locks up the main thread, so I'm going to try putting it in a web worker.  module worker, specifically.  module worker worked.
+   - WWW: Web Workers Work.  trying to make an accurate spinner, but the wasm locks up the main thread, so I'm going to try putting it in a web worker.  module worker, specifically.  module worker worked.
      - except in Firefox, which doesn't support module workers.  the worker runs, but can't import, so I modified it to catch the error and return an error message to the main thread.  the main thread then responds by running the renderer on the main thread.  the timer can't tick up anymore because the  main thread is blocked, so I add a message to indicate what's happening.
    - thank goodnessImageData is a supported type to pass to/from Web Workers: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm
  - just noticed that I'm using Rc which is from `std`.  try to find an alternative that isn't from `std`, and see what size implications are.
    - trying to remove everything from std, there's more than I thought
    - trying out https://crates.io/crates/simple-mutex and https://crates.io/crates/spin-sync